ritamak/challenge-two/README.md

 # Rita Mak's Coding Challenge

-This is a code challenge for Company X.
+This is a code challenge for Company X using Next.js, GraphQL, Apollo Client and React.
+For styling it was used Chakra UI and CSS modules.

 ## Installation